boyney123/eventbridge-atlas/README.md

 It can become difficult to know and understand what events are flowing within our domain.

-I'm a huge fan of AWS EventBridge and I wrote this tool to help engineers gain and keep an understanding of events that flow through their domain.
+I'm a huge fan of Amazon EventBridge and I wrote this tool to help engineers gain and keep an understanding of events that flow through their domain.

 # This solution